 Vancouver office as a Vice President.
 This partnership ended in September 2003 when the company closed

-Three of my sons live nearby.
+Three of my sons - Chris, Wes, and Lionel - live nearby.
 In 2015 Neil married Kamy with whom he grew up with in Canada.
-They reside in Hong Kong, her ethnic home, and have one son, Elliot.
+They reside in Hong Kong, her ethnic home, and have a son, Elliot, and daughter, Valerie.
+Chris married Nena in January, 2018.